Arifin Rosid, Ph.D., Ak., C.A.

 In 2017, his dissertation was considered as ‘one of the most careful and clearly presented Ph.D. theses’ by one of the examiners—Professor Richard M. Bird from University of Toronto, Canada.
 Back in 2016, his research paper entitled ‘Do perceptions of corruption influence personal income taxpayer reporting behaviour?
 Preliminary evidence from Indonesia’ presented at the 28th Annual Australasian Tax Teachers Association (ATTA) Conference has been awarded the Best Ph.D.
 Student Paper.

 Other achievements include being awarded the highest score of Rank Upgrading Adjustment Examination Grade VI (UPKP VI) in 2006, following his achievement as the Best Student of Postgraduate Program (Master of Management) at University of Narotama in the same year.
 In addition, Arifin was also known for his passion in visual art and photography.
 He was awarded as both the best cartoonist and the second best for graffiti designer during his study at STAN in 1996.
 Samples of his comics can be found here.
-Collections of his photos, including his favorites quotes, are available at ‘Contemplative quotes’ section.
+Collections of his photos, including his favourites quotes, are available at ‘Contemplative quotes’ section.

 His full CV as of November 2019 can be found here.

 DISCLAIMER: The opinions and views expressed in this blog are those of the author and do not necessarily reflect the official position or policy of the institution where the author serves.